runprism/alto/README.md

 Check out our [documentation](https://docs.tryalto.dev/) to see the full list of CLI command and their usage!

 ## Cloud environments
-alto currently supports the following cloud environments (which we call "Agents"):
+Alto currently supports the following cloud environments (which we call "Agents"):
 - **ec2**

 ## Product Roadmap